Ever wondered what grape harvesting and crush at Keenan Winery is really like? Here’s a 3 minute look at the magic!

-As the teams collect the grapes in hand bins, they are carried to the large two ton bins, and pulled behind a tractor from the vineyards thru the grape rows to the winery.
+As the teams collect the grapes in hand bins, they are carried to the large half ton bins, and pulled behind a tractor from the vineyards thru the grape rows to the winery.
 Once all our collections of harvested grapes have arrived, the single varietal grapes (Chardonnay, Merlot, Cabernet Sauvignon, Cabernet Franc, Syrah or Zinfandel) are de-stemmed and then crushed for juice.
 The juice remains on the skins for a pre-determined amount of time or days, depending on the varietal and our tradition, and then is separated and stored first in stainless steel tanks and later oak barrels.

 Harvest and crush occur in unison, and typically take place in late summer and early autumn.
 This is a time when the days are starting to get shorter and winter foods like squash and root crops such as potatoes and beets begin replacing the corn and figs of summer.
 As such, harvest is an excellent time to enjoy a feast celebrating the season and the enormous moon that is named after this period of time.
 Below is a wonderful recipe for Cinnamon Roasted Squash Soup:

 CINNAMON ROASTED SQUASH SOUP RECIPE FOR HARVEST PARTY

 1 large butternut squash (split, de-seeded, and face down on a cinnamon and olive oil covered cookie sheet)

 1 tablespoon minced fresh ginger